 I think those with normal/dry skin will love this, because this is definitely on the more moisturizing side of the sunscreen spectrum.
 It won’t work alone for severely dry or dehydrated skin though, so just as stated in the description, apply this after your morning skincare routine.

 Also, if you don’t wear makeup, you won’t be concerned about it getting creased, but still it will probably work for you since dry skin won’t produce sebum to contribute to makeup creasing.

 Keep in mind that if you’re oily, many sunscreens will make your skin oilier in hot humid weather.
 Hence, I would recommend you use it during fairly warm wheather when it’s not extremely humid, with minimal skincare.
 Also it would be good for spring, autumn and winter.

-The sunscreen has a light herbal scent.
+The sunscreen has a herbal lemony scent.
 I’m not a fan of the scent to be honest.
 But, it does go away eventually.

 And most importantly, I’ve experienced zero irritation and doesn’t sting my eyes.
 Looking at the ingredients list it did concern me a little, seeing how it contains many essential oils.
 But, I’ve used this for a long time in high temperatures and I didn’t experience any kind of sensitivity.
 This is also marketed as suitable for sensitive skin.
 Just something to keep in mind if you think your skin can be sensitized by the ingredients listed below.

 Neogen Dermalogy Day-Light Protection Sunscreen UV filters: Octinoxate, Tinosorb S, Zinc Oxide, Titanium Dioxide.
 Contains glycerin, hyaluronic acid for hydration, many extracts as antioxidants, with skin repairing and anti-inflamatory properties.
 Doesn’t contain alcohol.

 - Doesn’t cling onto dry patches, but smoothes them out.